AnaZ083c/configs/.config/nvim/README.md

 | `<leader>fc` | grep through nvim colorschemes |
 | `<leader>fp` | pick a Python debugger |

+> [!NOTE]
-**NOTE**: Picking a Python debugger manually is now replaced with an automatic setting up of the Python debugger based on which Python environment you're currently running when you press `F5` for debugging (see chapter below).
+> Picking a Python debugger manually is now replaced with an automatic setting up of the Python debugger based on which Python environment you're currently running when you press `F5` for debugging (see chapter below).